Wondering how to start a call centre? No idea where to begin? You’re in the right place.

 - Infrastructure costs (physical or virtual).

 Remember that your initial investment in your call centre and the cost of keeping it running will be different.
+Your initial cost structure will include considerations such as a cost per seat calculation and agent training setup costs and expenses.

 Remember, even if your call centre doesn’t bring in revenue itself, it will help to improve customer experience and build your customer relationships.
 In this sense, a call centre is an investment in the quality of the service or product you’re providing.